NRLParticipation/NRL-Cookbook/docs/administrators/grant-review.md

 ---

-## High complexity: Collaborative Grant QA Orchestrator
+## High complexity: Collaborative grant QA orchestrator

 Use this when multiple reviewers, attachments, and compliance frameworks must be reconciled before submission.